pablogpena/phylaCOI/scripts/2_abundance_estimation/readme.md

 ## Output

-For each phylum subfolder, a new folder `/output` will be created containing the following files:
+For each phylum, a new folder will be created under the output root containing the following files:

 | File | Description |
 |-------|-------------|